-45 Black Friday Deals R29 Editors Are Adding To Cart
+49 Black Friday Deals Refinery29 Editors Are Adding To Cart

-The shopping holiday we've all been waiting for is just a few days away.
-Black Friday is the crème de la crème opportunity to nab everything you've been eyeing at a major discount, from your cocktail mix of choice to a new winter-ready coat — so whether you're shopping for everyone on your gifting list or treating yourself, now is the time to do it.
-We know it can be easy to get lost en route to your shopping cart while navigating the vast sea of internet sales, but that's where we come in.
-Refinery29's savviest shopping editors — with their hundreds of bookmarked sales and fully-stocked carts — are sharing the goods that are actually getting them to pull out their credit cards this holiday sale season.
+Black Friday is the crème de la crème opportunity to nab everything you've been eyeing at a major discount, from your cocktail mix of choice to a new winter-ready coat.
+Whether you're shopping for everyone on your gift list or just looking to treat yourself (you've earned it!), now's the prime time to do it.
+We know it can be easy to get lost en route to checking out while navigating the vast sea of internet sales (hey, we do it every day), so we're here to offer some sale-sleuth assistance.
+Refinery29's savvy team of Shopping editors, writers, and all-around enthusiasts has parsed through our hundreds of bookmarked sales and fully-stocked carts to share the best Black Friday deals compelling us to cough up our credit card digits.

-We're talking Dyson, Away luggage, UGG, Anthropologie, Abercrombie & Fitch, and more of our favorite products from R29-reader-beloved brands that are already in the throes of their best Black Friday deals — and it's not even Thanksgiving yet!
-Now is the time to let loose and stock up everything your
+We're talking Black Friday Everlane sales, gifts on sale, Anthropologie deals, Abercrombie & Fitch promos, and more of our most loved products from R29-reader-favorite retailers.
+Now's the time to let loose and stock up on those wish-listed items your

 heart cart desires — you better believe that’s exactly what we're doing.
-You’ve waited long enough and organized your wishlist meticulously all year long, now all that's left to do is shop these super-star products along with us before they're all sold out.
-Cheers to that! *adds to cart*
+You’ve waited, saved, organized, and planned — now all that's left to do is score these excellent deals along with us before the prices revert back. *Adds to cart*

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.